 Woman 2: Don't end a sentence with a preposition.

 Woman 1: Where's your birthday party at, bitch?

 - In Designing Women Charlene tells this old anecdote:

 "I asked this Northern woman, 'Where are y'all from?'
 And she said, 'I'm from a place where we don't end our sentences with prepositions.'
 So I said, 'Okay, where are y'all from, bitch?'"

-- In an episode of Cheers, Diane dreams that Sam's boorishness has just been an act for the bar patrons; he's actually cultured and erudite.
+- In Cheers episode "Diane's Nightmare", Diane dreams that Sam's boorishness has just been an act for the bar patrons; he's actually cultured and erudite.
 As he plays her a classical piano piece of his own composition, she embraces him and says, "Forget the piano.
 Let me be the instrument you play on."
-Sam's response: "Diane, do you realize you just ended that proposition...with a preposition?"
+Sam's response: "Diane, do you realize you just ended that proposition... with a preposition?"
 This is a Running Gag between those two, first used in "The Tortelli Tort".
 When Ed threatens to sue the bar over Carla assaulting him, Sam tries to convince him that Carla is getting therapy for her anger problems:

 Sam: She's trying to become the kind of waitress that you'd enjoy being waited on by.